-A Transportation Other Costs page will be developed to allow LEAs the opportunity to report the following costs relating to the provision of special education transportation: lease/rental, insurance, maintenance and repairs, fuel and oil, purchased professional services-transportation services, and purchased professional services-transportation equipment and other related costs.
+The Transportation Other Costs page will allow LEAs the opportunity to report the following costs relating to the provision of special education transportation: lease/rental, insurance, maintenance and repairs, fuel and oil, purchased professional services-transportation services, and purchased professional services-transportation equipment and other related costs.
 These costs can be reported as "only specialized transportation" if LEAs are able to discretely break out their special education transportation costs from their general education transportation costs.
 If an LEA is unable to separate these costs from their total transportation costs, they may report the total costs for each cost category under "not only specialized transportation."

-PCG will also develop a Transportation Equipment Depreciation page so that LEAs may report any transportation purchases in excess of \$5,000.
+LEAs can use the Transportation Equipment Depreciation page to report any transportation purchases in excess of \$5,000.
 LEAs will record pertinent information on this page, such as the cost of the asset, whether the asset is considered "not only specialized transportation" or "specialized transportation only," and the month and year placed in service and removed from service (if applicable).
 Through this information, PCG's claiming system will calculate for the user the total claimable amount of depreciation for these assets for the fiscal year.

 The PCG Claiming System will apply ratios to all transportation costs, as appropriate, based on the LEA's categorization of these expenses.
 For those costs listed at "not only specialized transportation," the Specialized Transportation Ratio will be applied to determine which portion of the total transportation costs can be attributed to special education transportation.
 The One Way Trip Ratio would then be applied to determine which portion of these costs are Medicaid Allowable.
-For those costs categorized as "only specialized transportation," only the One Way Trip Ratio will be applied.
+For those costs categorized as "only specialized transportation," only the One Way Trip Ratio will be applied, whereas for those costs categorized as "not only specialized transportation", both the Specialized Transportation and One Way Trip Ratio will be applied.
 The application of these ratios and the calculation of Medicaid allowable costs can be viewed in the Cost Summary Report.